openshift-kni/cluster-group-upgrades-operator/docs/backup-recovery/README.md

 ## Recovery from Upgrade Failure

+In case, the upgrade failed in a spoke cluster, the TALO CR needs to be deleted in the hub cluster and an admin needs to login to the spoke cluster to start the recovery process.

 ### Platform Rollback

 Platform rollback, if needed, is handled by issuing the `rpm-ostree rollback -r` command.
 Not all upgrades will include